Skip to main content Skip to search Skip to search

 Description

-The must-read autobiography of one of the NHL's most controversial and successful coaches, winner of the 1994 Stanley Cup with the New York Rangers.
+The must-read memoir of one of the NHL's most controversial and successful coaches—winner of the 1994 Stanley Cup with the New York Rangers.

-Keenan's teams won at every level.
-With championships in the OHL and AHL, it seemed only a matter of time before his resume would include the ultimate prize, and in typical Mike Keenan fashion he would win it on the grandest of stages.
-The NHL's most valuable franchise, the New York Rangers, hadn't won a Cup in 54 years.
-At the time, it was the league's longest championship drought.
-But with five-time Stanley Cup champion Mark Messier now captain of a star-studded Rangers lineup, there was only one thing missing for a championship run on Broadway: a coach who could focus all the talent and desire on victory.
-After a season of controversy and clashing egos, many of them involving the team's bedevilling new coach, in 1994 the Stanley Cup finally returned to Madison Square Garden, considered by many to be the greatest Cup win by a US-based NHL team.
+Keenan’s teams succeeded at every level.
+With championships in university athletics, the OHL and AHL, it seemed only a matter of time before his resumé would include the ultimate prize.
+One of the NHL’s most valuable franchises, the New York Rangers, hadn’t won a Cup in fifty-four years—the league’s longest championship drought at the time.
+But with five-time Stanley Cup champion Mark Messier as captain of the star-studded Rangers lineup, there was only one thing missing for a championship run on Broadway: a coach who could focus all the talent and desire on victory.
+After a season of much controversy, in 1994 the Stanley Cup finally returned to Madison Square Garden, considered by many to be one of the greatest Cup wins by a US-based NHL team.

-In the hands of veteran journalist and bestselling author Scott Morrison, Iron Mike takes readers behind the scenes of one of the most explosive runs to the Cup in NHL history, one that has never been told like Keenan at long last shares in this book.
-Fans also get their long-awaited chance to understand what one of hockey's greatest and most confounding coaches was up to.
-There is only one Iron Mike in hockey, and love him or hate him, his memoir is a must-read for any fan of the game.
+In the hands of veteran sports journalist and bestselling author Scott Morrison, Iron Mike takes readers behind the scenes of one of the most explosive runs to the Cup in NHL history, one that Keenan shares at long last.
+There is only one Iron Mike in hockey, and love him or hate him, his memoir is an essential read for any fan of the game.

 About the authors